 Returns 1 if value1 and value2 are equal, as defined above.
 Returns 0 if they are inequal or one or both of the pointers are NULL.
-New in version 1.2.

-2.4.11 Copying
+2.5.15 Copying

 Because of reference counting, passing JSON values around doesn't require copying them.
 But sometimes a fresh copy of a JSON value is needed.
 For example, if you need to modify an array, but still want to use the original afterwards, you should take a copy of it first.